 on a busy system.

-The total number of locks exceeds the lock table size.
-To
+The total number of locks exceeds the amount of memory

-break a large operation into smaller pieces.
-For example, if
+a large operation into smaller pieces.
+For example, if the

 encountered a deadlock

 back so that your application could take corrective